bnaucler/ql/README.md

 # ql / quicklist
 Quicklist is a tool for creating / sharing lists.
 For oneself or sharing with others.
 It's built to have a minimal and intuitive UI without clutter and low requirements for backend capacity.
 The UI is optimized for mobile (portrait) usage, and proportions will look odd during desktop use.

+There is a public instance running at [ql.bnaucler.se](https://ql.bnaucler.se) if you want to give it try.

 ## Building
 `bin/build.sh` creates the `bin/ql` binary.